Blac Chyna Sizzles In A Semi-Sheer Lace Corset

 "Very stunning and beautiful I love it keep the vibe," a fourth social media user wrote.

-The model’s fans have grown accustomed to seeing her sport racy looks in her online photos.
-She’s become known for rocking sexy lingerie, teeny tops, scanty bathing suits, and more.
+Her fans have grown accustomed to seeing her sport racy looks in her online photos.
+She's become known for rocking sexy lingerie, teeny tops, scanty bathing suits, and more.

-As previously reported by The Inquisitr, Chyna recently grabbed the attention of her followers when she opted for a see-through green lace lingerie set that included a matching garter belt, and left very little to the imagination.
+As previously reported by The Inquisitr, Chyna recently grabbed the attention of her followers when she opted for a see-through green lace lingerie set that included a matching garter belt.
 To date, that post has pulled in more than 277,000 likes and over 2,900 comments.